top of page

 • EHCP Support | Complex Parenting

 Discover expert EHCP support at Complex Parenting.
 Our dedicated page offers guidance and resources to help parents navigate the Education, Health, and Care Plan process, ensuring the best outcomes for your child's education and development.
 EHCPSupport .
 We understand the importance of advocating for your child's educational needs through the process of writing an Education, Health, and Care Plan (EHCP).
 We’re proud to offer first-hand expertise and support to parents undertaking the crucial task of writing an EHCP.
 We offer guidance and support to parents navigating this complex process, ensuring they have the tools and resources needed to effectively communicate their child's strengths, challenges, and specific requirements.
 “Drawing from my own experience in this process, I understand the difficulties parents face and the importance of clarity, persistence, and advocacy.
 Through personalised consultations, I provide guidance on articulating your child's unique needs, accessing relevant assessments, and navigating the bureaucratic complexities involved in EHCP development.
 With my support, parents can approach the EHCP process with confidence, armed with the knowledge and strategies needed to effectively advocate for their child's educational rights and ensure that their needs are accurately reflected in the plan.
 Together, we can navigate this journey with strength and determination, securing the best possible outcomes for your child's future.”
-Ellis Reid How to Apply for an EHCP in the UK: A Guide for Parents and Guardians Applying for an EHCP can be challenging.
+Ellis Reid If you would like to discuss your current EHCP application, or just want to bounce some thoughts or ideas off someone, please use the form to get in touch.
+We're here to help First name* Last name Email* Write a message Do you currently have an EHCP application in progress?
+Yes No Submit How to Apply for an EHCP in the UK: A Guide for Parents and Guardians Applying for an EHCP can be challenging.
 We’re here to help navigate the process and secure the right support for your child.

 View All